guilhermetavares/restkiss/docs/contributing.rst

 * Adds yourself to the AUTHORS file.

-If your contribution lacks any of these things, they will have to be added by a core contributor before being merged into Restless proper, which may take additional time.
+If your contribution lacks any of these things, they will have to be added by a core contributor before being merged into Restkiss proper, which may take additional time.